Out of Darkness (novel): Plot

+Wash and his father narrowly avoid being lynched by the townspeople.
+Naomi tries to escape with Wash and his family, but she is discovered by her stepfather.
+Her stepfather rapes her, and she and Wash are killed.
+Naomi's brother, Beto, kills the stepfather and escapes.

 Contents

 The book includes various pages colored black and some black-and-white photographs.
 In the sections before the plot's climax the pages have increasing amounts of white space.